paultcg/Tester-Documentation/docs/test.md

 ---
 title: Test
 date: 2020-01-02
-slug: Lesson4
+slug: test

 ---
 ## Description

- Quite often you will hear people talking about ‘the testing mind-set’ or how testers ‘think differently’.
-What is rarer is hearing people explain what the testing mind-set is or how to think differently.
-In this module you will learn different thought techniques, understand biases and how they affect the generation of test cases.
-We will create our own mnemonics and cheat sheets to assist testing and lay the foundations for the rest of the apprenticeship.
+Test

 ## Why this is important

 Those developing software quite rightly have a ‘creators’ mind-set’.
 They need to focus on making the software work.
 While it is a myth that testers’ break things it is important to focus on risk and understand what happens when things do go wrong.

 ## Outcomes

 At the end of this training you will be able to:

 #### Create your own definition of the testers’ mind-set

 Understand how thought techniques contribute to testing Be aware of the differences context can make to test approaches